joshis1/shreyas_joshi/_posts/Utilities/2020-03-05-linux-windows-utility-1.markdown

 Nmap done: 254 IP addresses (3 hosts up) scanned in 15.42 seconds
 {% endhighlight %}

+**How to grep for a text in the current directory but skip looking inside the directory** Here -d skip means skip looking into the directory.
+Next -H means print the file names.
+Generally, the '-d skip' is used with the find and exec.

+{% highlight ruby %}
+find ./ -exec grep -d skip -H 'asf' {} \;
+{% endhighlight %}

 This brings an end to this article.
 This article was just to touch some common commands and utilities to address common problems or tasks.